Giovan Battista Fidanza

 EMPLOYMENT

-2018-present: Full Professor of History of Early Modern Art; University of Rome, Tor Vergata (Qualified as Full Professor of History of Art through national competitive examination: Abilitazione Scientifica Nazionale, 2012 Announcement, first round).
+• 2018-present: Professor of History of Early Modern Art; University of Rome, Tor Vergata.

 VISITING PROFESSORSHIPS

-2013: Visiting Professor, Pennsylvania State University, Erie, The Behrend College within the course: Italian Renaissance Art of the School of Humanities and Social Sciences (at the invitation of Sharon Dale, Professor of History of Art)
+• 2013: Visiting Professor, Pennsylvania State University, Erie, The Behrend College within the course: Italian Renaissance Art of the School of Humanities and Social Sciences.

-2011: Visiting Lecturer, Loughborough University (UK), School of the Arts, within the MA Art and Design Studio Practice course (at the invitation of Roberta Bernabei, Lecturer).
+• 2011: Visiting Lecturer, Loughborough University (UK), School of the Arts, within the MA Art and Design Studio Practice course.

 EDITORIAL BOARD MEMBERSHIPS